-I have carefully read the Northwest Ohio Classical Academy Family Handbook for this school year and I understand what it means.
+I have carefully read the Northwest Ohio Classical Academy Family Handbook for this school year and I understand what it means and agree to abide by its contents.
 I have discussed it with my child.
 He/she understands what it means.